High availability

 Setting config for highly-available cluster

 There are several flags that you can use for managing the cluster.
-Flag --management-port is used for distinguishing data instances from coordinators.
+Flag --management-port is used by both data instances and coordinators.
 The provided flag needs to be unique.
-Setting a flag will create an RPC server on data instances capable of responding to the coordinator's RPC messages.
+Setting a flag will create an RPC server on instances capable of responding to the coordinator's RPC messages.

 RPC (Remote Procedure Call) is a protocol for executing functions on a remote system.
 RPC enables direct communication in distributed systems and is crucial for replication and high availability tasks.